ejung2017/PythonProject/README.md

    git clone https://github.com/ejung2017/PythonProject.git
    cd PythonProject
 ```

-## Usage
-Make sure to modify any configurations or input files as necessary to suit your analysis needs.

 ## Contributing
 Contributions are welcome!
 If you have a project or improvement in mind, please follow these steps: